FGMEMBERS/JA37/readme.ja37.txt

     00xxcd is maximum angle of attack setting. c and d is ignored.
 Setting 00 reverts to default.
     19xxxx is training floor altitude.

+TI
+note1: the LV, FF and bulls-eye will be shown on TI display.
+If DAP knob is on TI or TI menu MSDA is active, the address number will also be shown.
+note2: LV stands for airdefense area, and FF for pilot point.
+- IN/MSDA:  Input 3 digits for address, then either switch to out or click OK (for red), L (for yellow) and continue inputting longitude, then latitude. (bulls-eye and FF is always tyrkouise)
+            To unlock for deletion type the unlock code followed by CLEAR.
+            If unlocked can enter a address range like 024123 (24 to 123) to delete a range of addresses.
+- OUT/MSDA: If 3 first digits for address entered will show lon/lat of address, click OK to toggle between them.
+Hold OK down to see description before the value is shown.
+            In this state flight time is shown on TI also.
+- POS:
+            Can clear currently edited flightplan/map-area by pressing CLEAR.
+- ADDRESSES:
+            001-039 LV circles with 5km radius
+            040-099 LV circles with 8km radius
+            100-109 FF squares
+            110-178 LV circles with 15km radius
+            179 is Bulls-eye
+            180-189 LV circles with 40km radius
+            654321 is code for unlocking delete option.
+Turning knob or switching IN/OUT will reengage lock.

 "237" on display
-- Input to TI press OK to send.
+- Input to TI press OK to send or press |X| to delete the value.

 "Error" on display
 - rotate knob or in/out switch to clear.

 When inputting, pay notice to the switch +/-, as that is the sign of what you input.

-If POS/MSDA button is in POS mode and the other button in OUT, the display will show steerpoint info.
+For some inputs its ignored though and hence not shown when you input.

 Pre-load flightplans and/or map areas on startup.
 =================================================